10 Oct Adversity | Oct 2021

 5) Seek lessons from every response.
 Then use these lessons to adjust and improve.

 6) Be kind to yourself.
-Thus, avoid anything that might increase suffering.
+Thus, avoid doing anything that might increase suffering.

 7) Never let adversity stop you.
 It may cause you to pause, take a detour, or make changes.
 Just know there is always an answer, always a solution, always a way waiting to be found.
 And sometimes these changes can lead to gains that are better than your original situation.